SeanBunch/MonoRepo_GrubDash/README.md

 ![cart](/readme_images/GrubDashCart.PNG)

 ## Create Dish
-Allows a new dish to be display on the home page that can then be added to cart when required for Order.
+Allows a new dish to be displayed on the home page that can then be added to cart when required for customer order.

 ![createDish](/readme_images/GrubDashCreateDish.PNG)